A Day in the Life of a Kindleer 2015

 As a nightly thing, I switch to the

 for actually reading in bed before going to sleep.
-I’m usually asleep by 9:00…I get about six hours sleep a night.
-Just two years ago, I regularly got eight hours (9:00 PM to 5:00 AM), but I don’t know if it’s the lost weight or just getting older, but I don’t need that much any more.
+I’m usually asleep by 9:00…I get about four or six hours sleep a night.
+Just three years ago, I regularly got eight hours (9:00 PM to 5:00 AM), but I don’t know if it’s the lost weight or just getting older, but I don’t need that much any more.
 I wake up naturally…no alarm.
+I did talk to my doctor about the relatively short sleeping period…seems to have no ill effects at this point.

 Let’s see what else I use on the Fire: